davidrmh/Thesis/Pattern-recognition-through-perceptually-important-points-in-financial-time-series.md

 ## Observations

-* Paper has bad redaction which makes the reading complicated and confusing (for read the description of pattern description language  for figure figure 7).
+* Paper has bad redaction which makes the reading complicated and confusing (for example read the description of pattern description language  for figure figure 7).

 * Patter definition language seems a good idea, unfortunately is not well documented.